serdbay/Human-Resources-Dashboard/README.md

 * [Contact](#contact)

 ## General Information
-In this project we have analyzed human resources data and created a dashboard including some sections such as gender distribution, education status, age range and seniority level of the staff.
+In this project we have analyzed human resources data and created a dashboard with 3 themes including some sections also such as gender distribution, education status, age range and seniority level of the staff.

 ## Technologies Used
 - MS Excel